valhuber/LogicBank/README.md

 ## Installation
+First, follow the instructions to verify / install Python, then install Logic Bank.

+### Python Installation

+The first section below verifies whether your Python environment is current.
+The following section explains how to install a current Python environment.

-### Verify Pre-reqs: Python 3.8, virtualenv, pip3
+#### Verify Pre-reqs: Python 3.8, virtualenv, pip3
-Ensure you have these pre-reqs
+Ensure you have these pre-reqs:
 ```
 python --version
-# requires 3.8 or higher
+# requires 3.8 or higher (Relies on `from __future__ import annotations`, so requires Python 3.8)

 pip --version
 # version 19.2.3 or higher... you might be using pip3